 New York Cannabis Implementation Status

 The process of New York cannabis legalization didn’t get the running start many people were hoping for.
-Shortly after former Governor Andrew Cuomo passed the Marijuana Regulation and Taxation Act (MRTA), he became embroiled in a number of scandals.
-During his remaining time in office, Cuomo failed to make any appointments to the newly established Cannabis Control Board (CCB).
+Shortly after former Governor Andrew Cuomo passed the Marijuana Regulation and Taxation Act (MRTA), he became embroiled in several scandals.
+Cuomo failed to make appointments to the newly established Cannabis Control Board (CCB) during his remaining time in office.
 And with no one spearheading the charge, legalization hit a roadblock.

-During its first meeting, New York’s CCB worked hard to make up for lost time – and that’s excellent news.
+During its first meeting on October 5th, New York’s CCB worked hard to make up for lost time – and that’s excellent news.
 The first meeting focused on adding staff to the office, confirming board member appointments, and making immediate changes to the medical marijuana program.
-But New Yorkers still won’t be able to purchase cannabis products anytime soon: The Board didn’t touch on the license application process for consumption lounges, dispensaries, or the timeline for home growing.
+In its second meeting on October 21st, the board voted to award itself the power to create regulations for home cultivation of medical cannabis.